 Is hydro jetting worth it?

-Hydro jetting has a much higher success rate in clearing up clogged sewer lines compared with other methods such as snaking, plunging and use of chemicals.
-The method is especially cost-effective for clearing up blockages in places that are difficult to access.
+Hydro jetting has a much higher success rate in clearing clogged sewer lines compared with other methods like snaking, plunging and chemical cleaners.
+Jetting services are especially cost-effective for clearing blockages in places that are difficult to access, which is common in San Francisco’s older homes.
 (5)

 How often should you hydro jet?

-Hydro jetting is not only a problem-solving measure to clear blocked sewers and pipes.
-It’s equally effective as a preventive method to avoid excess costs associated with pipe replacement.
+Hydro jetting isn’t only a problem-solving measure—it’s equally effective as preventive maintenance to avoid expensive pipe replacement.

-For small and medium-sized residential properties you should get your pipes hydro jetted once every two years.
-This also depends upon the number of family members.
+For small and medium-sized residential properties, you should get your plumbing system hydro jetted once every 18-24 months.
+This timeline also depends on household size and usage patterns.

 Is hydro jetting better than snaking?